Drivers Three Times More Likely to be Breathalysed in December

 You can also experience blurred and double vision, which affects your ability to see things clearly while you are driving.
 And you’re more likely to take potentially dangerous risks because you can act on urges you normally repress .

-They could also be sent to prison for up to six months.
-All these factors – the length of imprisonment, period of disqualification, size of fine and penalty points depend on the severity of the offence.
+All these factors – the length of imprisonment, period of disqualification, size of fine and related penalty points – depend on the severity of the offence.

-And being in charge of a vehicle whilst over the legal limit or unfit through drink could result in three months’ imprisonment plus a fine of up to £2,500 and a driving ban.
+Being in charge of a vehicle whilst over the legal limit or unfit through drink could result in three months in prison plus a fine of up to £2,500 and a possible driving ban.

-The penalty for refusing to provide a specimen of breath, blood or urine for analysis is a maximum of six months’ imprisonment, a fine of up to £5,000 and a driving ban of at least 12 months.
+The penalty for refusing to provide a specimen of breath, blood or urine for analysis is a maximum of six months in prison, an unlimited fine and a driving ban of at least 12 months.

-If the worst should happen, causing death by careless driving when under the influence of drink or drugs carries a maximum penalty of 14 years in prison, a minimum two year driving ban and a requirement to pass an extended driving test before the offender is able to drive legally again.
+If the worst should happen, causing death by careless driving when under the influence of drink or drugs carries a maximum penalty of 14 years in prison, an unlimited fine and a minimum two year driving ban.
+There is also a requirement to pass an extended driving test before the offender is able to drive legally again.